ParallelMaths/parallel/pages/module-5-test-spring.md

 The fraction of the class who do both is 4/7 + 4/7 - 1 = 1/7.

-Hence, the number of pupils in 6 × 7 = 42.
+Hence, the number of pupils is 6 × 7 = 42.
 :::